Bernardo-MG/docs-maven-skin/src/site/markdown/metadata.md

 # Metadata

-Some metadata blocks will be added to each page.
-The information used for these blocks is taken from the POM, but also configured in the [metadata elements of the site.xml][site-xml-metadata].
+Metadata blocks will be added to every page in the site, created mostly with information taken from the POM, but also with a bit of it configured in the [metadata elements of the site.xml][site-xml-metadata].

 ## Site Description Metadata

-This will be added to each page:
+The skin always tries to add the following elements to the page head:

 ```html
 <!-- Metadata -->